marcwan/pxs/README.md

 common "VM implementation strategies" -- I want to do this all the hard way and make all the mistakes possible.

+I also am using this an excuse to brush up on my C++ -- I haven't programmed in it on a daily basis in a few years, and wanted to learn all the cool new C++ 11 features and whatnot.